-January Sales are a time for clearing out last seasons stock and boosting your sales in the quietest month of the year.
+January Sales are a time for clearing out last season's stock and boosting your sales in what would otherwise be the quietest month of the year.

-Everyone’s spending is a little pinched in January, with longer waits till payday and a sore bank balance from Christmas over spending.
-So this is the time of year for sales, bargains and offers.
+Everyone's spending is a little pinched in January, with longer waits until payday and a sore bank balance from Christmas overspending.
+This makes it the perfect time of year to capitalise on sales, bargains and offers.

 Alter opening times

 Many stores open extra early to accommodate the eager sale shoppers, with stores such as Next opening as early as 5am!
 Advertise your hours with window sale signs.

-Opening your doors a little earlier has its advantages, as in theory it should stagger the influx of shoppers throughout the day.
+Opening your doors a little earlier has its advantages, as it can stagger the influx of shoppers throughout the day.
 Likewise, opening later also provides more flexibility to bargain hunters and can disperse crowds.

 If you are planning on temporarily changing your opening times, make sure people know.
 Utilise social media and your POS displays to get the message out there.

 Keep your store tidy

-Many people will ransack your rails and shelves and throw items around, especially clothing.
-This creates a horrible atmosphere for shoppers arriving later in the day.
+Many people will ransack your rails and shelves and throw items around.
+This can create a horrible atmosphere for shoppers arriving later in the day.

-The same applies to gyms, who typically see a massive influx in members in January.
-Encourage people to put weights and mats back where they came from.
-In restaurants, keep on top of clearing tables and collecting glasses.
+The same applies to gyms, who tend to see a massive influx in members in January.
+Encourage people to put equipment back where it came from.
+In restaurants, stay on top of clearing tables and glass collection.

 Make it easy for customers to keep your place tidy.
-Use rail dividers on clothe racks, use shelf organisers so products have to be placed upright and invest in proper storage for equipment to making on the go tidying easy.
+Use rail dividers on clothes racks, and shelf organisers so products have to be placed upright and invest in proper storage for equipment to making on the go tidying easy.

 Prepare your staff

 Your staff dread the January Sales, there are no two ways about it.
 They are on their feet all day, tidying all day and bearing the brunt of angry customers all day.
 Boosting morale is no easy task.

-Make sure you have plenty of staff to cover all shifts and all areas; tills, shop floor, changing rooms and the stock room.
+Make sure you have plenty of staff to cover all shifts and all areas, including tills, shop floor, changing rooms and the stock room.
 Avoid keeping customers waiting and over working your staff by intentionally over staffing.